kazurayam/Processing50000/README.md

 ## Problem to solve

 In Katalon Studio, I have a Test Case which requires some parameters runtime.
 And I have a CSV file of which lines contain the values to pass to the Test Case.

-The number of lines is massive: 50,000.
+Let me assume a serious case: the number of lines is massive: 50,000.
 If I run the Test Case for 50,000 times sequentially, who knows how long would take?
 How many days and nights?

 So, I want to somehow split the data into smaller chunks of N groups, and execute N tests in parallel in order to let the tasks finish faster.
 N could be 2, 5, 10, 50, …​

 I want the codes in the Katalon Studio project as simple and maintainable as possible.